erikcw/django-masquerade/README.rst

   feature.
 - ``MASQUERADE_REQUIRE_COMMON_GROUP`` (default: False).
 If set to true, only users with that have at least one common Group (django auth Group) with the masqueraded user will be allowed to masquerade as that user.
+If user is a superuser, this requirement is ignored.

 .. _mock: http://www.voidspace.org.uk/python/mock/